 If you choose to supplement, look for a highly absorbable mineral formula.
 Tablets tend to be less efficiently absorbed, whereas magnesium and calcium drinks, like Natural Calm, are more rapidly taken up by the cells.

-Natural Calm Plus Calcium is one of the few cal-mag supplements formulated to deliver more magnesium than calcium, to offset the calcium most of us are getting through diet.
+Natural Calm Plus Calcium is one of the few cal-mag supplements formulated with an ideal magnesium-calcium balance.
+It delivers more magnesium than calcium; you get both key minerals, without the risks of overloading on calcium.